Will NYC Mansion Tax Hike Drive Buyers North?

 By: Amie Pisano & Nicole Ball

 With all the changes in real estate and tax law lately, it can be nearly impossible to stay in the know–especially with regard to how these changes affect us locally here in Rye.
 One interesting place to start is the “Mansion Tax,” a topic many of us homeowners here in Rye have become familiar as we bought our non-mansion-like homes.
+Property owners who have questions or inquires about property taxes and 1031 exchange rules may consult with a tax specialist.

 A Little History: New York State’s mansion tax went into effect in 1989 under Governor Mario Cuomo.
 The tax was intended to boost the NY state budget by targeting the highest income earners.
 It is a 1% state tax on the sale of homes of $1 million dollars or more.
 So if you buy a home for $999,999 or less, the mansion tax doesn’t apply.
 If you buy a home for $1 million dollars or more, you pay this tax equal to 1% of the sale price: if the home is $1 million dollars, you pay a $10,000 mansion tax; if the home is $2 million dollars, you pay a $20,000 mansion tax.
 This applies to all residential property, including one to three-family houses, co-ops and condos throughout New York State.